calroc/Thun/docs/Types.md

-### List Functions
+### Stack Functions
-Here's that trick to represent functions like `rest` and `cons` that manipulate lists.
+Here's that trick to represent functions like `rest` and `cons` that manipulate stacks.
 We use a cons-list of tuples and give the tails their own numbers.
 Then everything above already works.

 ```python